listrophy/preso-mobtestsummit-2012/3_bwoken/7_bwoken.md

 # bwoken
 ## github : bendyworks/bwoken

+.notes found on github

+!SLIDE
+First Automation [library] I've wanted to use, as [it] doesn't require hacking my Objective C project to pieces to make it work.

+—independent iOS developer

-.notes found on github, as simple to use as issuing 'rake'
+.notes as simple to use as issuing 'rake'

 !SLIDE terminal
 <pre>